Vancouver Comic Arts Festival

 • Fan Expo Vancouver – a Comic-Con-style convention showcasing superheroes, comics and Japanese anime (usually in February).

-• Vancouver Comic & Toy Show – a trade show about superheroes, comic books and related art and toys (usually in the spring, but sometimes in a different month).
+• Vancouver Comic & Toy Show – a trade show about superheroes, comic books and related art and toys (usually in the spring and then again in the fall).

 • Sakura Days Japan Fair – a spring festival that celebrates cherry blossom season and Japanese culture (at VanDusen Garden in early April).
 At the event there are usually at least a few people dressed in Japanese anime costumes.